Emerald Starter Manip

 In our example, Advance 1000 would be SID 05610.
 The next step is attempting to RNG a Shiny Starter Pokémon, assuming this Secret ID is correct.

-Step 3: Starter Timer
+Starter Timer

-is blank, which is the same as entering 0000.
+Target Seed should be set to 0000.
 This is because Emerald's RNG is coded incorrectly.

 During the New Game process, our Trainer ID was also the RNG seed.
 However, after resetting, it always defaults back to seed 0000.